 For example, strong AI can sift through large data sets and find insights in a way humans can’t.
 And AI assistants can handle mundane tasks or augment the capabilities of a product or service.
 What they can’t do is be creative and communicative in the same way as humans.

 Bottom line?
-Your investment in an AI personal assistant will only pay off when it supports humans instead of replacing them.
+Your investment in AI personal assistant software will only pay off when it supports humans instead of replacing them.
 When you do that, an AI personal assistant can: